Sayvai-io/kutty-hotel/README.md

-# Kutty- an AI to manage Menu card in hotels
+# Kutty- an AI to manage Dinein system

 ## Introduction
 Kutty is an AI to manage Menu card in hotels.
 It is a chatbot which can be used to order food in hotels.
 It can also be used to get the details of the food items in the menu card.
 It also has a feature to get the details of customer's wish and check the availability of the food item in the hotel.
 It is a very user friendly chatbot which can be used by anyone.